Benchmarks for Success

 Logan’s low student loan default rate is 1.2 percent, considerably better than the national rate of 14.7 percent and the 13.1 percent average for Missouri schools.
 It reflects highly on our graduates’ success following completion of the program and willingness to repay their financial obligations.

 Financial Health?
 Logan Leads the Way at 3.0.

 Independent colleges and universities can post evidence of their financial soundness.
 The Annual Institutional Data Update (AIDU) ranks schools with a composite score from a low score of -1.0 to a high score of +3.0.
 Logan scored a perfect 3.0 on the AIDU.

 Entering Class GPA

 Logan seeks to enroll highly motivated and capable students.
-The average entering cumulative GPA for matriculating students during the past year is 3.1 on a 4.0 scale.
+The average entering cumulative GPA for matriculating students during the 2012-13 fiscal year was 3.23 on a 4.0 scale.
 While entering GPA is only one element in determining student success, it does have a correlative value in predicating performance in the Doctor of Chiropractic program.